 Successful businesses should strongly consider seeking out and hiring veterans.
 The following are five strategies that can assist with attracting some of the nation’s finest and then hiring veterans:

-- Create Job Listings That Will Resonate when Hiring Veterans
+- To Attract Veterans, Create Job Listings That Will Resonate

 When writing job posts to hire veterans, highlight the aspects of the job and the company environment that would be the most appealing to veterans.
 Use pragmatic language and promote any specific benefits or veteran initiatives the company is aligned with.
 If there are any former military personnel currently on the staff, consult them for feedback and input.

-Most former soldiers are most familiar and comfortable with direct, concise communication.
-Strive to speak their language during the employee recruitment process and interview questions, but also look for ways to help them in adjusting their mindset to help them thrive.
+Direct, concise communication during the employee recruitment process and interview questions, but also look for ways to help them in adjusting their mindset to help them thrive.
 Asking open-format questions that invite expanded insights can help them make the most of a new civilian role.